Bilawal Bhutto Zardari: Civil rights

-Bilawal has repeatedly defended the rights of minorities in Pakistan.
-On 4 December 2012, in a statement responding to reports about the demolition of a Hindu temple in Karachi and a desecration of an Ahmadia graveyard in Lahore he said, "Our forefathers did not sacrifice their lives for an intolerant, extremist, sectarian, and authoritarian Pakistan.
+Bhutto Zardari has repeatedly defended the rights of minorities in Pakistan.
+On 4 December 2012, in a statement responding to reports about the demolition of a Hindu temple in Karachi and a desecration of an Ahmadiyya graveyard in Lahore he said, "Our forefathers did not sacrifice their lives for an intolerant, extremist, sectarian, and authoritarian Pakistan.
 I appeal to all of you to rise up and defend Jinnah's Pakistan.
 My party and I will stand by you, shoulder to shoulder."

-During a cake cutting ceremony for Christmas in Karachi, on 25 December 2018, Bilawal said, the PPP is the custodian of social justice, parity, religious, and interfaith harmony in the country and its advocacy for the prevalence of peace and tranquility across the world is heavily established.
+During a cake cutting ceremony for Christmas in Karachi, on 25 December 2018, Bhutto Zardari said that he PPP is the custodian of social justice, parity, religious, and interfaith harmony in the country and its advocacy for the prevalence of peace and tranquility across the world is heavily established.

-At the memorial for the 7th death anniversary of former Federal Minister of Interfaith Harmony, Shahbaz Bhatti on 3 March 2018, Bilawal said, "May I take this opportunity to say that we share the concerns over the misuse of blasphemy laws.
+At the memorial for the 7th death anniversary of former Federal Minister of Interfaith Harmony, Shahbaz Bhatti on 3 March 2018, Bhutto Zardari said, "May I take this opportunity to say that we share the concerns over the misuse of blasphemy laws.
 This is the concern of not only the Christian community but of all of us.
 It is my concern too.
 These laws have been used as a tool by extremists to settle personal scores.
 They have been used to grab the properties of Christians and other non-Muslims.
 The blasphemy laws carry the mandatory death penalty.
 We must prevent their misuse.
 We will."

 On 29 September 2019, he visited the Hindus in Ghotki and the Sacho Satram Dham temple which was desecrated in the 2019 Ghotki riots and condemned the attack.

+Climate change

+Bhutto Zardari has proposed a plan to "completely restructure Pakistan's economic development model, putting the threat of climate change front and centre."
+His party's election manifesto aims to ensure that funds exceeding $10 billion are directed to fighting climate change, in the wake of the 2022 Pakistan floods that displaced more than 7 million people.